-It is the development of the Metonic 19-year lunar cycle that formed the mainstream of the history of the computus paschalis which had risen in third century Alexandria (Egypt) and would in the year 1582 flow into the modern method which since then is used in order to determine the Gregorian calendar date of Easter Sunday.
-Between the active construction of the first version of this lunar cycle by the Alexandrian computist Anatolius, somewhere between AD 250 and 270, and the replacement of the Julian calendar with the Gregorian calendar (in the year 1582) it happened only one time, somewhere between AD 300 and 324, in any case still before the first council of Nicaea, that a radically new version of this lunar cycle was actively constructed.
-After having reconstructed (on the basis of NASA’s Six Millennium Catalog) both these ante‑Nicene versions of the Metonic 19‑year lunar cycle, we establish that:
+It is the development the Alexandrian computus underwent which forms the mainstream of the history of the computus paschalis that had risen in third century Alexandria (Egypt) to ultimately flow into the modern method of determining Gregorian calendar dates of Easter.
+Between the construction of the very first Metonic 19‑year lunar cycle by the Alexandrian computist Anatolius (in about AD 260) and the replacement of the Julian calendar with the Gregorian calendar (in AD 1582, turning point in the history of chronology) it was only once, namely shortly before the first council of Nicaea (in AD 325, turning point in the history of Christianity), that in Alexandria a completely new Metonic 19‑year lunar cycle was constructed, like its predecessor directly or indirectly on the basis of at the time recent lunar tables, but according to a different set of computistical principles.
+After having reconstructed both of these lost ante‑Nicene Metonic 19‑year lunar cycles, we establish that:

-3) the cause of the 2-day gap between them (referred to as ‘the ante-Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth, as a result of which Alexandrian computists began to use the Egyptian lunar calendar more familiar to them instead of the Alexandrian version of the Jewish lunar calendar.
+3) the cause of the 2-day gap between them (referred to as ‘the ante-Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth (as a result of which Alexandrian computists began to use the Egyptian lunar calendar more familiar to them instead of the Alexandrian version of the Jewish lunar calendar);

-© Jan Zuidhoek 2019‑2020
+© Jan Zuidhoek 2019-2022